 Enjoy 125 Miles of Shaded Trails

 Time to stretch those legs and explore Flagler’s 125-miles of scenic trails, where pets and their owners are shaded by canopied trees.
 Popular locations to bring Fido along include Graham Swamp Preserve Trail and Mala Compra Plantation Greenway Trail for rugged terrain.
-Central Park in Town Center and the Lehigh Greenway Rail Trail where biking and in-line skating enthusiasts will enjoy the trails with their forever friend.
+Central Park in Town Center and the Lehigh Greenway Trail where biking and in-line skating enthusiasts will enjoy the trails with their forever friend.